noris-network/koris/CONTRIBUTING.rst

 2. If the merge request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The merge request should work for Python 3.4, 3.5 and 3.6.
-Check
-   and make sure that the tests pass for all supported Python versions.
+3. The merge request should support Python3.6 and newer versions only.
+Check and make sure that the tests pass for all supported Python versions.

 .. _dependencies: